Saxo Bank vs Swissquote Comparison

 Which brokers offers more tradeable asset classes, Saxo Bank or Swissquote?

-Both Saxo Bank and Swissquote allow you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Saxo Bank has 40000, compared to 466 from Swissquote.
+Both Saxo Bank and Swissquote allow you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Saxo Bank has 60000, compared to 466 from Swissquote.

 Can I trade cryptocurrency with Saxo Bank or Swissquote?